 Something I will never do: Understand South Carolina Weather.

 Something I’m proud of: I’m proud to be a published author!
 I’ve participated in National Novel Writing Month (NaNoWriMo) since high school.
 After 5 years of writing a 50,000 word novel in 30 days, I’m happy to actually see one of them published: Coffee at Midnight, 2014.
 Look out for the next book that will be my senior thesis!

 My advice to prospective students: Take your time.
 There is no rush for you to make a decision.
 You won’t end up with the worst dorm or the worst classes just because you took time to think about this decision.

 My favorite Honors College experience: In Spring 2016, I was one of the 15 honors college students in the South Carolina Semester Program.
 This Honors Program included a paid internship with a South Carolina government agency and a weekly seminar on South Carolina State Government.
 I interned at the South Carolina Department of Commerce, which recruits businesses and helps existing businesses grow.
 This internship was my first opportunity to apply what I had learned in the classroom, so I dove into topics like international economic development and public policy issues, such as healthcare and economic incentives, and ultimately proposed solutions to improve South Carolina.
-I chased down leads for prospective businesses to create more jobs, provided support for the entrepreneurs, and completed an analysis on healthcare initiatives in South Carolina.
+This internship helped me decide to pursue economic development after I graduate.